 2. Move in with the in-laws in a totally different county

-With the house in a state of utter desolation and a vastly under-estimated move in date, what you need is somewhere to stay after about 38 weeks that makes your journey to the hospital inevitably difficult and long.
-Everything a mum-to-be looks for with the birth of her first.
-For example, like us, you could commute from Somerset to Bristol for midwife appointments, NCT meets and house project management.
+With the house in a state of utter desolation and a vastly under-estimated move in date, what you need is somewhere to stay after about 38 weeks.
+Somewhere that makes your journey to the hospital inevitably difficult and long – everything a mum-to-be looks for with the birth of her first.
+For example, like us, you could commute from Somerset to Bristol for midwife appointments, NCT meet-ups and house project management.

 3. Do some bonding with new acquaintances

-There’s nothing that cements a friendship more than someone you barely know offering you their marital bed for the night in case you should deliver your sprog in the next few hours.
-Thanks Team Cook.
+There’s nothing that cements a friendship more than someone you barely know offering you their marital bed for the night, in case you should deliver your sprog in the next few hours.
+When you go into labour and you have no fixed abode in the city you are due to deliver your child, you may need to call upon people you have only just met.
+Thanks Team Cook, we will be forever grateful!

 4. Take your hospital bag everywhere

-No journey, no matter how small is complete without the hospital bag in the back of the car.
-When early labour sets in several days before the birth itself, you can then scavenge it for supplies whilst all your belongings remain stacked up in various sheds and attics around the country.
+No journey, no matter how small, is complete without the hospital bag in the back of the car.
+When early labour sets in several days before the birth itself, you can then scavenge it for supplies while all your belongings remain stacked up in various sheds and attics around the country.

 5. Take what you can get

-However much you bond with your new hosts, no friendship needs to be challenged by the onset of any possible ‘moo-ing’, screeching, or whatever other sounds are to occur that may emanate uncontrollably during the throes of labour.
-Safer to be just you and your partner…and possibly some unsuspecting, unlucky hotel guests.
-Be resourceful and borrow any equipment you may need, for instance a friend at a gym lents us a bouncy swiss ball and NCT friends loaned a gigantic maternity pillow (seriously it was HUGE).
+However much you bond with your new hosts, no friendship needs to be start with the possibility of ‘moo-ing’, screeching, or whatever other sounds might emanate uncontrollably during the throes of labour.
+Safer to be just you and your partner…and possibly some unsuspecting hotel guests.
+Be resourceful and borrow any equipment you may need, for instance, a buddy who works in a gym = a bouncy swiss ball, pregnant NCT friends = gigantic maternity pillow.

 6. A hotel for a special occasion

 The whole labour process is totally surreal anyway, so why not ramp up the craziness factor?
-My husband and I don’t stay in hotels THAT often – camping and backpackers are more our scene, unless it’s a special occasion – so make it a treat!
+It’s a special occasion so make it a treat!
 You deserve it!
-Our room at The Avon Gorge looked over Bristol’s most iconic of views – Brunel’s suspension bridge.
-It was glorious, wintry, Christmassy and momentous – the perfect setting for a life-changing couple of days.
+The only last-minute room we could find near the hospital turned out to be the lovely Avon Gorge Hotel, which looked over Bristol’s most iconic view – Brunel’s Clifton Suspension Bridge.
+Being December, it was glorious, wintry, Christmassy and momentous – the perfect setting for a life-changing couple of days.
 And if the staff – who were aware of our predicament – were a little nervous that this woman was about to make a horrible mess of their hotel rooms, they hid it well.

 7. What about check out time?